 The Jefferson County Development Authority requests that the legislature establish a commission to review and provide recommendations on regulatory and legislative relief to foster the development and operation of distillery and vineyard agritourism in the State of West Virginia.
 Removing regulatory and legislative hurdles will foster economic development and encourage farmland preservation.

-Support for Child Care Construction Tax Incentives

-Families in West Virginia are experiencing a child care crisis.
-In Jefferson County, we found that the average family waits 13.3 months between seeking and finding available child care.
-A significant contributor to lengthy wait times is capacity.
-We found that Jefferson County has one child care slot for every 53 residents.
-In our neighboring county of Frederick County, MD, there is one child care slot for every 27 residents and roughly one-fourth (3 months vs. 13.3 months) of the wait time.
-We need to drastically increase our capacity.
-The Jefferson County Development Authority supports increased tax incentives to encourage the development of additional child care capacity.

 Incentives to Encourage Residential Renewable Energy

-The Jefferson County Development Authority encourages the legislature to review laws limiting residential renewable energy to “credits” off future energy usage.
-Residents should have the option to receive income for their renewable energy generation.
+The Jefferson County Development Authority encourages the legislature to authorize additional strategies to expand the development and use of residential renewable energy resources, including such community-based programs as were proposed by Senator Patricia Rucker (SB 627) and Delegate Evan Hansen (HB 4561).
+We also recommend that the legislature ensure residents are able to receive income for their renewable energy generation.
 As national economies become more dependent on electricity, residents should be encouraged to supplement home-based energy generation.

 Clean Water

-The Jefferson County Development Authority supports initiatives to foster clean water and sewers.
-The Jefferson County Development Authority encourages State efforts to maintain clean water, assist in replacing aging infrastructure, and lead the way in addressing issues such as PFAS/ PFOS remediation.
+The Jefferson County Development Authority supports initiatives to foster clean water for our county’s residents and across the state.
+The Jefferson County Development Authority encourages to legislature to authorize sufficient state funding so that state agencies and local water systems are able to administer provisions of the WV PFAS Protection Act that was enacted in the last legislative session, and to take additional action to authorize the remediation of these “forever chemicals” from our water and water systems.
+We also encourage the legislature to take action to assist in upgrading or replacing aging infrastructure, including leaking septic systems.